wso2/docs-mi/en/docs/reference/connectors/connector-usage.md

 ### Mediation debug

-WSO2 Integration Studio provides debugging capabilities.
+The MI Vs Code Extension provides debugging capabilities.
 You cannot use mediation debugging to debug templates packaged inside a connector.
 However, you can use it to check the following.

 * Whether you are passing the correct message into the connector operation.
 * Whether your input parameters for connector operations contain the expected values.